vitali-fedulov/images/README.md

 ## UPDATE (18 November 2019)

 The code has been simplified so that masks do not need to be calculated in a separate line (see the updated example below).
 As a result the Hash function only needs one argument instead of two.

-The comparison algorithm has been improved with ~15% additional matches and better quality.
+The comparison function has been modified as well, but the principle of usage has not changed.

 ## Example of comparing 2 photos
 ```go